-Pensions for APS (Part 6) and for those APS (Part 5) members who left the Scheme before 1 January 1974 (including any extra pension you buy with severance or redundancy pay) are usually increased each year.
+Pensions in NAPS - (including any extra pension you have bought with severance or redundancy pay) are usually increased each year.
 We will provide a statement at the end of April each year with full details of the increase that will apply to your pension.
 The increases will generally be in line with PIRO (described above) and apply to any elements of your pension that qualify for yearly increases under the Scheme Rules.
+In NAPS these increases are limited to a maximum of 5% in any year.